elfsternberg/wpslugify/README.md

 ## Reasons

 Mostly, I needed a slugification function and the ones I found on crates.io didn't thrill me.
-URLs and Database are UTF-8 aware these days, and the most popular ones either use [`deunicode`](https://docs.rs/deunicode/1.1.1/deunicode/) or do other sorts of mangling.
+URLs and Databases are UTF-8 aware these days, and the most popular ones either use [`deunicode`](https://docs.rs/deunicode/1.1.1/deunicode/) or do other sorts of mangling.